 Permits and Inspection

-Installation Cost and Time
+AC Compressor Installation Labor Cost and Time

 Completed Installation Time

-In 90% of cases, this is a repair job you’ll have to have an HVAC professional do for you.
+In 90% of cases, this is a repair job you’ll have to hire an HVAC professional to do for you.
 If the unit is under warranty, a licensed HVAC service company may be required to perform the repair for you in order to handle the warranty paperwork and return the parts.
 While a DIY’er might be able to handle some of this job, there is simply too many tools and procedures that a handy homeowner is not going to be be prepared for.